gelguy/wilder.nvim/README.md

 ### Wildmenu renderer

 `wilder#wildmenu_renderer()` draws the candidates above the cmdline.
-For Neovim 0.4+, a floating window is used.
+For Neovim 0.4+ or Vim 8.1+ with popup support, a floating window is used.
 Otherwise the statusline is used.
-Due to statusline limitations, the wildmenu only fills up the width of the current window.
+Due to statusline limitations, the wildmenu will show on the statusline of the current window.

 ```vim
 " 'highlighter' : applies highlighting to the candidates